 It was business-as-usual for Soviet Georgia after that, until the rumblings of the USSR’s imminent collapse came in 1989.
 A Georgian independence movement was gaining traction, and so the deteriorating Russian government endorsed South Ossetian nationalist movements in hopes of curbing the Georgian movement.
 In 1990, the Supreme Soviet of Georgia (the first stage of what became Georgia’s independent government) annulled South Ossetia’s independence, which resulted in some military conflict.

 Georgia declared its independence in 1991.
 South Ossetia was now openly aided by formerly Soviet military units, and the two were on the brink of war by 1992.
-It was at this time that another breakaway region in Georgia, Abkhazia, carried out ethnic cleansing against ethnic Georgians, cutting the population of the region from 525,000 to 215,000 (that’s 60% of the population).
+It was at this time that another breakaway region in Georgia, Abkhazia, carried out a campaign of ethnic cleansing mostly via deportation against ethnic Georgians, cutting the population of the region from 525,000 to 215,000 (that’s 60% of the population).
 The Georgian government negotiated a ceasefire in Ossetia, and the situation remained shaky until 2004.